schochastics/signnet/cran-comments.md

+# Update from 0.5.2 to 0.5.3

+Some bugfixes without user facing changes

 # Update from 0.5.1 to 0.5.2

 This update fixes an issue with stringsAsFactors in `as_signed_proj()` that occurs in rdevel (as requested by K. Hornik).